pnagoorkar/Baubit.xUnit/README.md

 }
 ```

-An `[EmbeddedJsonSources]` attribute MUST be defined for the Context.
+A `[Source]` attribute MUST be defined for the Context.
 This allows the Baubit.xUnit framework to load modules relevant for testing

 #### 4. Configure Embedded Resource